ekuester/SCMP-INS8060-NIBL-FloatingPoint-TinyBASIC-Interpreter/Tools/README.md

 calculates new checksums for a file in Intel HEX format.

 13 bin2Intel_HEX.py<br>
-converts binary into file into Intel HEX format, so that it can be read into an emulator, for instance.
+converts binary content of a file into Intel HEX format, so that it can be read into an emulator, for instance.

 14 niblcvt.py<br>
 converts NIBL BASIC file into NIBL page memory